 The current recommendations are for the lowest dose for the shortest possible time to control symptoms.
 Women who do not have symptoms of menopause should not use HRT.
 All types of HRT are linked with a small increase in the risk of breast cancer and some therapies increase the risk of cancer of the uterus.
 After five years of continuous HRT there is an increased risk of ovarian cancer, with research indicating one extra case of ovarian cancer for every 8,000 women taking HRT each year.
 The risk of breast cancer depends on age but increases with the length of the therapy.

 As an example, a woman aged 50 has a 6.1% risk of getting breast cancer in the next 30 years.
 If she takes oestrogen-only HRT for five years, the risk is 6.28%.
 If she takes combined HRT (oestrogen and progesterone) for three years, the risk rises to 6.4%.
 If she takes it for five years, it increases to 6.7%, and for 10 years to 7.69%.

 There are some benefits of HRT including strengthening the bones, which reduces the risk of osteoporosis and broken bones, but this is only during the time of taking HRT.
-HRT also reduces the risk of getting bowel cancer but does not prevent heart disease, strokes or dementia in women, and should not be used for these purposes.
+HRT also reduces the risk of getting bowel cancer but does not prevent heart disease, strokes or dementia.
+HRT should not be used for long-term protection of osteoporosis.